 Thanks to social data, it will be easier for journalists to combat the fake news.
 Thanks to social data, the authenticity of the social profiles that share certain news can be verified, and it is possible to identify fake accounts or bots which help with the dissemination of this fake news.

 Fellow journalists, we’ll be delighted to explain to you how, thanks to Audiense, you can take much more advantage of social data than you imagine.
-You only have to request an Audiense demo and someone from our team will show you everything our platform can offer you.
+You only have to sign up for free and discover everything our platform can offer you.